keptn/lifecycle-toolkit/docs/blog/posts/stable-release-announcement.md

 Keptn v2 introduces a new “promotion” phase to support multi-stage application delivery.
-Keptn is commonly used alongside [GitOps practices](https://opengitops.dev/) and thus, users want to have a dedicated way to promote an application to the next stage in my environment.
+Keptn is commonly used as part of [GitOps practices](https://opengitops.dev/) and thus, users want a dedicated way to promote an application to the next stage in my environment.
+In this release candidate,
-The new stage is disabled by default and can be controlled via the Helm flag:
+the new stage is disabled by default and can be controlled via the Helm flag:
 `lifecycleOperator.promotionTasksEnabled: [true|false]`.
-The upcoming stable release will be shipped with this feature enabled out of the box.
+We expect that the upcoming stable release will be shipped with this feature enabled out of the box.

 Further information can be found in
 The